Arctic Science, 4.5 ECTS (Arktisk Vetenskap, 4,5 hp)

 Travel and Accommodation

 Kiruna is accessed by plane in approximately 90 minutes from Arlanda, Stockholm's international airport ( Scandinavian Airlines and Norwegian ), by train or by bus from various locations in Sweden.
+There are also direct flights planned from other destinations in the winter of 2024/2025: Dusseldorf, Copenhagen and Paris.

-We have reserved rooms close to the city centre, which are available for successful applicants on a first come first served basis.
+We have reserved rooms close to the old city centre, which are available for successful applicants on a first come first served basis.

 Exchange students at Umeå University will receive accommodation information for their trip to Kiruna directly from the Physics Department.